ZennGeeraerts/fsm_bh/README.md

+<h1>Introduction</h1>
+For my research project I decided to find the advantages and disadvantages of the 2 decision making structures we have seen in class: finite state machine and behavior tree.
+Then I used this knowledge to combine the 2 for a more optimal decision making.
+I also upgraded the behavior tree by adding decorators and queries.
 <h1>Advantages and disadvantages of a finite state machine</h1>
 <h2>Advantages</h2>
 Finite state machines are easy to implement and easy to understand.